gridiron-zone/huddle/x/fees/spec/01-overview.md

 ## Abstract

-This document specified the fees module of Desmos.
+This document specified the fees module of Huddle.

 The module allows on-chain governance to specify a minimum amount of fees that users need to pay when broadcasting specific message types.